chandra2thapa/SplitFed-When-Federated-Learning-Meets-Split-Learning/README.md

 Releasing the source code version1 of our work "SplitFed: When Federated Learning Meets Split Learning."

+We have three versions of our programs:
+Version1: without using socket and no DP+PixelDP\\
+Version2: with using socket but no DP+PixelDP\\
+Version3: without using socket but with DP+PixelDP (required more packages)\\

+Other versions will be released soon.

 Please cite the main paper if useful: https://arxiv.org/pdf/2004.12088.pdf

 ## Description